trimstray/nginx-admins-handbook/doc/RULES.md

   > NGINX also provides a `backup` parameter which marks the server as a backup server.
 It will be passed requests when the primary servers are unavailable.
 I use this option rarely for the above purposes and only if I am sure that the backends will work at the maintenance time.

+  > You can also use `ngx_dynamic_upstream` for operating upstreams dynamically with HTTP APIs.

 ###### Example

 ```nginx